alleyway/add-tradingview-alerts-tool/README.md

 When using a **TradingView indicator** (such as [Material Indicators](https://materialindicators.com/)), then you can send signals to your trading bot using **TradingView alerts**

 So what if you want to use an indicator to trade across dozens or hundreds of pairs?
 Because there is no TradingView API to add alerts in bulk, you'd need to maintain those alerts by hand.

-Not anymore!

 ## How does this tool work?

 Using open source software designed for automated website testing, we can enter as many custom alerts as your TradingView account allows.
 It installs its very own Chrome browser (called Chromium) which is controlled by this script.

-You'll be able to watch your browser automatically entering alerts (as if by a ghost), while you save your precious time.
+You'll be able to watch your browser automatically entering alerts (as if by a ghost), while saving you precious time.

 ## Requirements